MugishaV8/user-management/README.md

 # user-management
-This user management id developed in Java
+This user management is developed in Java
 * Some Features
   -------------
   - Authentication